Up to 60% off sofas & mattresses — limited‑time deals.

 Firmness Medium-firm Medium-firm Medium-plush

-Back feel Upright and a bit structured Upright with lower back presence Cushioned and forgiving
+Back feel Upright and structured Upright with lower-back presence Cushioned and forgiving

-Breathability Average; microfiber runs a little warm Below average; velvet runs warm Average; still a bit warm over time
+Breathability Average; microfiber ran warm Below average; velvet ran warm Average; still warm over time

 Cleaning Fair; fixed cushions limit access Fair; velvet needs more care Better; removable cover helps

-Durability Adequate for daily use Adequate, with a style-first feel Sturdy and substantial
+Durability Adequate for daily use Adequate, style-first feel Sturdy and substantial

 How We Tested It

 We rotated each sofa through movie nights, laptop work, casual hosting, and short naps, then scored assembly, cooling, comfort, durability, layout practicality, cleaning, and value on a 5-point scale.
-In our actual testing, comfort was broken into seat comfort, back support, seat-depth fit, and how easy it was to shift positions without fighting the cushions.
-We also repeated edge sits, posture changes, and end-of-week cushion checks to see what changed with real use.
+In our actual testing, comfort included seat feel, back support, seat-depth fit, and how easily each sofa let testers shift positions.
+We also repeated edge sits, posture changes, and end-of-week cushion checks to see what changed with use.

 Lowe's Sofa: Our Testing Experience